Five Queen's University professors elected as fellows to the Royal Society of Canada

-Five Queen's University professors have been elected as fellows to the Royal Society of Canada (RSC), one of the highest honours for Canadian academics in the arts, humanities, and social and natural sciences.
-The five newest fellows from Queen's have a wide variety of research interests, including health, chemistry, computing and music composition.
+Five Queen's University professors have been elected as fellows to the Royal Society of Canada (RSC), one of the highest honours for Canadian academics in the arts, humanities, social sciences, and natural sciences.
+The five newest fellows from Queen's have a wide variety of research interests, including drama, philosophy, art history, and mathematics.

 “The five newly elected fellows have made important contributions to their respective fields and represent a diverse mix of areas of study,” says Queen’s Principal and Vice-Chancellor Daniel Woolf.
 “This award is a testament to their excellent work and I wish to congratulate them.”

 The five new RSC members are:

 Daniel David Moses (Dan School of Drama and Music) – With a career spanning four decades, the Delaware Indian is hailed as an artist, teacher, playwright, poet, and essayist, and as a trailblazer for Canada’s First Nations writing and storytelling community.

 “This is a wonderful vote of confidence,” says Mr. Moses.
 “When I started writing, it was in part in response to being told there was no such thing as Indian stories.
 This fellowship indicates my friends and I have managed to change more than a few minds about the nature of the country.”